ApryseSDK/pdftron-react-native/README.md

 ##### overrideAnnotationMenuBehavior
 array of strings, optional, default is none

 Defines the menu items that should skip default behavior.
 Strings should be [Config.AnnotationMenu](./src/Config/Config.js) constants.
+They will still be displayed in the annotation menu, and the function [`onAnnotationMenuPress`](#onAnnotationMenuPress) will be called.

 ```js
 <DocumentView